Yarm: Yarm Town Council

 Yarm has a town council which is responsible for certain aspects of the town's administration, including allotments and the cemetery.
-It meets once a month in the town hall.
+It meets once a month at the town hall.

 The council has eleven seats with a chairman who, for ceremonial purposes, is 'Mayor'.
 The Standing Orders of the Council restrict the chairman's period of office to two years in any four-year period.
-The 2015 chairman was Clr Jason Hadlow.
+The 2015 chairman was Cllr Jason Hadlow.
 Elections for the council are held every four years.